tgsmith61591/clust4j/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## clust4j
 A Java-based set of __classification__ clustering algorithms.
-Built and tested under JDK 1.7.0_79. *This project is currently in ongoing development for the time being and should not be used in production environments*
+Built under JDK 1.7. *This project is currently in ongoing development for the time being and should not be used in production environments*

 ___
 ### Installation:
-__Clust4j 1.0.0 is now available under [releases](https://github.com/tgsmith61591/clust4j/releases) (jar included)__.
+__Clust4j 1.0.0 prerelease is now available under [releases](https://github.com/tgsmith61591/clust4j/releases) (jar included)__.
 To build the bleeding edge, use the included gradle wrapper:

 ```bash
 git clone https://github.com/tgsmith61591/clust4j.git